natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ## Research Question

-How do labMT-based happiness scores vary across IMDb rating bands, and how certain are these differences?
+How do labMT-based happiness scores differ between short and long IMDb reviews, and how robust are these differences?

 ## AI Use Disclosure